cabinetoffice/co-jao/README.md

 - If you encounter "resource already exists" errors, use `--skip-existing`
 - For VPC conflicts, use `--skip-vpc --existing-vpc-id vpc-xxxxxxxx`
 - For CloudWatch log group conflicts, use `--skip-cloudwatch`

+## GitHub Actions Deployment

+The project includes a GitHub Actions workflow that automatically deploys to AWS when code is pushed to the `main` branch.
+You can also trigger deployments manually with custom parameters.

+### Setup

+1. **Configure AWS Secrets**: Add the following secrets to your GitHub repository:
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key ID
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key

+   To add secrets:
+   - Go to your GitHub repository
+   - Navigate to Settings > Secrets and variables > Actions
+   - Click "New repository secret"
+   - Add each secret with the exact names above

+2. **Environment Protection** (Optional): The workflow uses a `production` environment for additional security.
+You can configure branch protection rules and required reviewers in your repository settings.

+### Automatic Deployment

+The workflow automatically triggers on:
+- Push to `main` branch (deploys to `dev` environment by default)

+### Manual Deployment

+You can manually trigger deployments with custom parameters:

+1. Go to Actions tab in your GitHub repository
+2. Select "Deploy to AWS" workflow
+3. Click "Run workflow"
+4. Configure deployment options:
+   - **Environment**: Choose dev, staging, or prod
+   - **Image Tag**: Specify Docker image tag (default: latest)
+   - **Skip Backend**: Skip backend deployment if needed
+   - **Skip Frontend**: Skip frontend deployment if needed
+   - **Skip Terraform**: Skip infrastructure deployment if needed

+### Workflow Features

+- **Multi-environment support**: Deploy to dev, staging, or production
+- **Selective deployment**: Skip backend, frontend, or terraform as needed
+- **Artifact upload**: Deployment logs are saved as artifacts for debugging
+- **Status notifications**: Clear success/failure feedback
+- **Manual and automatic triggers**: Push-to-deploy or manual control

+### Monitoring Deployments

+- Check the Actions tab for deployment status
+- Download deployment artifacts if troubleshooting is needed
+- Monitor AWS resources through the AWS Console

 # Set up